jax-ml/jax/docs/developer.rst

 Update notebooks
 ----------------

-Open the notebook with http://colab.research.google.com, update it, ``Run all cells`` then ``Download ipynb``.
+Open the notebook with http://colab.research.google.com (then `Upload` from your local repo), update it as needed, ``Run all cells`` then ``Download ipynb``.
 You may want to test that it executes properly, using ``sphinx-build`` as explained above.